Has the Bible been Changed Over the Years?

 Likewise, the Old Testament was translated from Hebrew to Latin to then English.

 Now that might be true for the original English Bibles, such as the new King James Bible.
 However, that is not the case for modern English Bible translations.
 They are translated from the original Greek or Hebrew with no translation into Latin.
+Keep in mind that at the time of Jesus and the writings of the New Testament, Greek was the common language of trade, administration, philosophy, and everyday life in the entire Eastern Mediterranean, including Judea.
+Up to 80% of the people in the Eastern Mediterranean could speak or understand Greek during the time the New Testament was written.
+That is why it made sense for the authors of the New Testament to use Greek, to reach the widest audience possible.

 Another often quoted analogy is comparing the Bible to the “telephone game.”
 In the telephone game, one person starts with a phrase and then whispers it to one other person, who then whispers the phrase to one other person and so on.
 At the end, the phrase the last person receives is nothing like the original phase.

-However, this is a very incorrect analogy.
+However, this is a very incorrect analogy for the Bible.
 First off, the Books of the Bible were not whispered to a single person at a time.
 They were written down.
 There were several copies made of each book of the New Testament.
 Yes, these were handwritten copies that can contain errors.
 We have over 5,000 Greek manuscripts, about 8,000 Latin manuscripts, and another 1,000 manuscripts in other languages (Syriac, Coptic, etc.) By reviewing and studying these thousands of manuscripts we can see any difference and determine where any errors were made and correct them in the current translations.
 One can argue that the Bible has become more reliable over time, not less.

-A comparison between the books of the modern Bible and the Dead Sea Scrolls, which date back over two thousand years, reveals that aside from variations in spelling and punctuation, the texts remain unchanged with no differences in meaning.
-So the Books of the Bible have remained unchanged for thousands of years.
+We have the Dead Sea Scrolls which were discovered in 1947 and date back to 150 BC to 70 AD.
+A comparison between the books of the modern Old Testament Bible and the Dead Sea Scrolls, reveals that aside from variations in spelling and punctuation, the texts remain unchanged with no differences in meaning.

 The Latest